Awareness

 Generative AI is already making changes in businesses' abilities to carry out positive, personalized customer service interactions during this stage.

 Agentic AI can take this a step further by autonomously performing email outreach.
 For example, checking up on new customers to ask about their experience and if they need help.
 Real-time information about their usage can often be used to trigger these interactions.
-Based on interactions like product use or website activity, AI can observe or predict the main challenges a new customer will have and proactively send them helpful information.
+Based on interactions like product use or website activity, AI can observe or predict the main challenges a new customer will have and proactively send them helpful information at the right moment.

 Advocacy

 The best customers are long-term, loyal, and love your product so much that they promote it to their family and friends.
-Their brand loyalty will depend on their experience throughout their relationship with your company, and there are many touchpoints that can affect the customer experience.
+Their brand loyalty will depend on their experience throughout their relationship with your company, and every touchpoint can affect the customer experience.

-AI agents can help with many of these touchpoints by proactively performing personalized outreach.
+AI agents can help across touchpoints by proactively performing personalized outreach.
 For example, a subscription meal service might send individually personalized emails with recipe and nutrition information to each customer based on their prior purchase history.

 Considering the importance of loyal customers, human and AI interaction is recommended.
 For example, if a customer replies with a complicated request, a human is better suited to provide the response.